 - An acquisition deal is a widely understood process

 - Transaction valuations may exceed fair market value

 - Strategic buyers often have a greater appreciation of market dynamics and nuances

-- That familiarity may facilitate a smoother, post-transaction integration process
+- That familiarity may facilitate a smoother integration process for the newly combined company

 - Confidential company information is shared with potential competitors throughout process